kasanetetosbaguette/chest/readme.md

 - settings (ex upload size limit) probably more if i can think of it
 ## why does this exist?
-oak chest was really the only catbox like open source webbased software i could think of (and find).. my friend was talking about wanting to host a file service for his friends but some of the things he wanted aren't in oak chest by default so i decided to take the challenge and try to make some of it. i've not coded in js before so my code might be messy and not right... but i'm trying!
+oak chest was really the only catbox like open source webbased software i could think of (there's the og uguu though! but thats temporary).. my friend was talking about wanting to host a file service for his friends but some of the things he wanted aren't in oak chest by default so i decided to take the challenge and try to make some of it. i've not coded in js before so my code might be messy and not right... but i'm trying!
 ## hosting and install